Prenatal Care

 Prenatal Screenings

-- Gestational Diabetes Mellitus Screening between 24-28 weeks and for those at high risk of gestational diabetes
+- Gestational diabetes mellitus screening between 24 and 28 weeks and for those at high risk of gestational diabetes

 Ultrasounds